holoviz/holoviz/doc/Roadmap.rst

     annotations as a first-class component the HoloViz tools, easily added onto plots and dashboards so that users can denote regions of interest in some space (e.g. a time range on a timeseries plot), storing, restoring, and displaying that information in editable form.
+See https://github.com/holoviz/holonote for the work as it develops.

 Other targets needed in HoloViz or in packages designed to work well with HoloViz include: